 For example, say you were arrested and brought to jail but no case was filed by the prosecutor's office.
 Or, after the arrest a case was filed in court but later dismissed or you were acquitted after trial.
 Although there is no conviction, there is still a record of the arrest and information about the charge(s).

 Under California Penal Code section 851.8, if a judge finds you factually innocent because there was no probable cause to arrest you, the court will order that the arrest record be sealed and destroyed.
 It will then not show up on any criminal background check.

 Attorney Kaloustian's expertise in this area of the law, and history of successful PC 851.8 petitions, may simply be unparalleled throughout the State.
 The Law Office of Jeffrey Kaloustian is reliable, professional and compassionate, and we have significant experience proving factual innocence in tough cases.
 If you were arrested and never had a criminal case filed against you in court, or if your case was dismissed or you were acquitted of criminal charges, call The Law Office of Jeffrey Kaloustian about sealing and destroying the record of your arrest.
 The government should not keep an arrest record if the person is innocent.
 Contact our office today for a free consultation.

-Attorney Jeffrey Kaloustian at the Law Office of Jeffrey Kaloustian, sincerely cares about his clients and their future.
+Attorney Jeffrey Kaloustian at the Law Office of Jeffrey Kaloustian sincerely cares about his clients and their future.
 If you have an arrest or conviction on your record, contact him for a consultation to see if you are a candidate for post-conviction relief.
-His office is in Oakland and he handles clean record cases in the Sierra Nevada foothills, the San Francisco Bay Area and all throughout the fine state of California.
+His offices are in Grass Valley and Oakland and he handles clean record cases in the Sierra Nevada foothills, the San Francisco Bay Area and all throughout the fine state of California.
 He is candid, trustworthy and straightforward.
 Jeffrey's fees are always fair and reasonable.
 He truly cares about you, your client experience and the outcome of your legal matter.